Cincinnati–Xavier rivalry: History

-As the two universities located in Cincinnati, the history between the University of Cincinnati and Xavier University runs deep.
-Cincinnati itself is the smallest city to be home to two power conference basketball teams.
+Cincinnati is the smallest city to be home to two power conference basketball teams.
 Combined with a metro population of around 2.1 million and the schools being a mere 3 miles apart, the rivalry runs deep for many in the Greater Cincinnati region.
 The original contest in the Crosstown Shootout was a much awaited match up between the schools, as Cincinnati helped Xavier dedicate the newly opened Schmidt Fieldhouse in 1928.
 Over time, the series began to develop an imbalance as Cincinnati became a national powerhouse in basketball and enrollments began to quickly grow compared to Xavier in the 1950s and 60's.
 However, the "little brother" would knock off UC from time to time in both football and basketball much to the disappointment of the Bearcat faithful.
 After Xavier shuttered its football program in 1973, the main attention of the rivalry turned to basketball.
 By the 1990s both teams had become bonafide programs with Xavier knocking off two No. 1 Bearcats teams in series history.
 Although Cincinnati fans will point to the all-time series dominance, Xavier fans will be quick to retort that the Musketeers have won 12 of the last 18 contests as of 2020.